vsirotin/si-units/README.md

 Also, do not wound yourself when you see the **^** symbol.
 Kotlin has no operator for power, but a function.
-SI-Unit was extended with this infix function.
+KotUniL was extended with this infix function.
 Unfortunately, with it can not set proper priority for this function.
 Although this looks like a "real" operator, for keeping proper operation prioritization,